-On 17 November 2014 the Commonwealth reached an agreement with all state and territory governments whereby the new NSCP will be funded by the Commonwealth and delivered by the states and territories.
-The programme has been implemented for the 2015 school year.
+On 17 November 2014 the Commonwealth reached an agreement with all state and territory governments whereby the new NSCP is funded by the Commonwealth and delivered by the states and territories.
+The programme will be delivered in the 2015, 2016, 2017 and 2018 school years.

 Previously the Australian Government funded the National School Chaplaincy and Student Welfare Program (NSCSWP).
 The NSCSWP had no allocation of funding after 31 December 2014.
 On 19 June 2014, the High Court of Australia found that payments made under the NSCSWP were beyond the constitutional authority of the Commonwealth.
 As a consequence of the High Court decision, the Government has designed the new NSCP so that funding is delivered via states and territories rather than directly to schools.